Kyle Richards: Family and relationships

 Richards met her second husband, Mauricio Umansky, a Los Angeles real estate agent, in 1994.
-The couple wed on January 20, 1996, when Richards was four months pregnant.
+The couple originally planned to wed in April, but it was moved up January 20, 1996, when Richards was four months pregnant.
 Their daughter, Alexia Simone, was born on June 18, 1996.
-The couple have two more daughters, Sophia Kylie (born January 18, 2000) and Portia (born March 1, 2008).
+The couple have two more daughters, Sophia Kylie (born January 18, 2000) and Portia Francesca (born March 1, 2008).
 Richards converted to Modern Orthodox Judaism when she married Umansky.
 She attends events at the Kabbalah Centre in Los Angeles.

-She resides in Encino, Los Angeles.

 On July 3, 2023, People magazine reported that Richards and Umansky had separated after 27 years of marriage.
 The couple later released a joint statement which denied they were divorcing, but admitted that they were going through a difficult period in their marriage.
-Subsequently, the couple separated and Mauricio moved out of their home in the Beverly Hills.
+Subsequently, the couple separated and Umansky moved out of their home in Encino.

+After her separation from Umansky, Richards was the subject of online rumors that she was dating country musician Morgan Wade, particularly after Richards starred as the love interest in Wade's "Fall in Love With Me" music video.
+Although Wade appeared with Richards as a guest on the thirteenth season of The Real Housewives of Beverly Hills, she was reportedly uncomfortable with the public attention on their relationship.
+Richards never confirmed that she was romantically involved with Wade, but she revealed in a 2025 episode of The Real Housewives of Beverly Hills that she had been involved in a romantic relationship after her separation that ended because of "gossip", seemingly referencing Wade.

+Burglary

+In December 2017, Richards's family home in Encino, Los Angeles, was burglarized while she and her family were on vacation in Aspen, Colorado.
+The burglar was able to get into the house by breaking a window; the family's alarm system was not armed.
+Jewelry and other personal items valued at over $1 million were stolen, as well as countless items of significant sentimental value to Richards, such as family heirlooms inherited from her mother and baby bracelets from her daughter.
+Richards shared that it took her six months to feel safe in her own house again after the incident.